-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness progress and enrichment experiences and field trips will be offered and their effectiveness determined.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide engagement.
+The school will acknowledge student achievement and celebrate student successes to get buy-in.
+The school will also boost student morale by increasing student-led events and activities creating a positive learning environment.
+Additionally, group activities that celebrate progress and enrichment experiences and field trips will be offered and their effectiveness determined. to enhance the quality of the program provided.
 Throughout the school year, our students participate in a comprehensive incentive and recognition system, on an ongoing basis, that helps support their scholastic efforts.
 In a few cases, we have witnessed how these actions can inspire students to continue to be productive and strive to accelerate their learning.
 We expect that these actions will have a positive impact on work completion rates.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-2.1 Action: Career and college-readiness for English Learners, low-income, and foster youth students Need: Some of our lowest career and college- readiness rates are among the English learners, low-income, and foster youth student groups who are all below the state average of 18.7% for graduates completing a CTE pathway.
-They were also below the state average of 44.5% completing A-G courses and below 11.1% in the A-G + CTE pathway completion rate.
-Our English Learners, low- income and foster youth students need to be field trips will be planned for career exploration.
-When our students enroll, they soon start to We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, especially English learners, LTEL, low- income, foster youth, and students with disabilities.
-We will also consider input from the parents, students, and teachers.
+2.1 Action: Career and college-readiness for English Learners, low-income, and foster youth students Need: Some of our lowest career and college- readiness rates are among the English learners, low-income, and foster youth student groups who are all below the 2023 state average of 18.7% for graduates completing a To address this need, our counselors will work closely with teachers to ensure all students complete college and/or career courses.
+Students have access to career inventories to assist with planning for career and college readiness.
+Counselors also encourage dual enrollment and CTE course placement for students based on their interests Counselors connect students with WIOA to receive job training and placement.
+Additionally, field trips will be planned for career exploration.
+We will closely monitor progress on our CTE completion rates and our A-G completion rates for all of our student groups, especially English learners, LTEL, lowincome, foster youth, and students with disabilities.